AustinDecker/BaserowApiWrapper/README.md

 - `getClass(rowID)`:
   - **rowID:** ID of a specific row on the SMCClasses Table.
   - **Returns:** A Promise resolving to a JSON object of the specific row or an error object.

+**Constants:**
+- `TableIDs`
+  - `SMCPEOPLE` - Table ID for the SMCPeople table
+  - `SMCROOMS`  - Table ID for the SMCRooms table
+  - `SMCEVENTS` - Table ID for the Events table
+  - `SMCGEARS`  - Table ID for the Gears table
+  - `SMCMANUFACTURERS` - Table ID for the Manufacturers table
+  - `SMCCLASSES` - Table ID for the Classes table

 ## SMCBaserowUtils.js: